cybercongress/chaingear/README.md

 symbol = "ETH" # type: string
 currency = "ether" # type: string
-short_description = "A Next-Generation Smart Contract and Decentralized Application Platform" # type: string "summary" = "Ethereum is a community-driven project aiming to decentralize the internet and return it to its democratic roots.
-It is a platform for building and running applications which do not need to rely on trust and cannot be controlled by any central authority." # type: string
+short_description = "A Next-Generation Smart Contract and Decentralized Application Platform" # type: string summary = "Ethereum is a community-driven project aiming to decentralize the internet and return it to its democratic roots.
+It is a platform for building and running applications which do not need to rely on trust and cannot be controlled by any central authority." # type: string coinmarketcap = "Ethereum" # type: string

 type = "DAO" # type: string
 consensus = "Ethereum" # type: string

 [dependencies] # type: string.
 Independent if empty.

-[aliases"]
-CoinMarketCap = "Ethereum" # type: string

 [links]
 name = "web site" # type: string